juls0730/CappuccinOS/README.md

 Toto OS is a small operating system written in rust.
 This README will guide you through the process of building and running Toto OS.

 ## Prerequisites
-Before building Toto OS, make sure you have th following installed on your machine:
+Before building Toto OS, make sure you have the following installed on your machine:

 - rust (nightly)
 - cargo